idalinadefreitas/idalinadefreitas/README.md

 - 👩‍💻 BSc in Biomedical Engineering and soon to be a master in Medicial Informatics
-- 🌱 Currently learning Vue
+- 🌱 Currently learning .NET
 - 👯 Looking to collaborate with other learners
 - 📫 Connect with me on [Linkedln](https://www.linkedin.com/in/idalina-de-freitas-85601a209/) ! <br />